Altinn/altinn-studio-docs/content/technology/architecture/components/data/logical/_index.md

 **Created by:** The application creates the events when events happen

-**Storage** This document is stored in a Cosmos DB in a shared collection.
-Storage components
+**Storage** This document is stored in a shared Cosmos DB collection through the Storage component.

 ### DataElements